Pointwise mutual information: PMIk family

 In particular, $pmi^1(x;y) = pmi(x;y)$.
 The additional factors of $p(x,y)$ inside the logarithm are intended to correct the bias of PMI towards low-frequency events, by boosting the scores of frequent pairs.
 A 2011 case study demonstrated the success of PMI3 in correcting this bias on a corpus drawn from English Wikipedia.
 Taking x to be the word "football", its most strongly associated words y according to the PMI measure (i.e. those maximizing $pmi(x;y)$) were domain-specific ("midfielder", "cornerbacks", "goalkeepers") whereas the terms ranked most highly by PMI3 were much more general ("league", "clubs", "england").

+Specific Correlation

+Total correlation is an extension of mutual information to multi-variables.
+Analogously to the definition of total correlation, the extension of PMI to multi-variables is "specific correlation."